 - Are you at the cabin and away from home a lot?

-- Do you entertain and want beautiful color and variety in your salads?
+- Do you entertain and want beautiful color and variety in your dishes?

 - Are you into DIY and want to dry, can or pickle your tomatoes?

-- Are you a novice gardener and want the best chance of success?
+- Are you a novice gardener and want the best chance of getting a high yield?

 - Do you have limited space and need to grow on a deck or a patio?